-Even if an author has a huge following, but doesn’t know how to sell, or how to talk to his audience, or doesn’t know how to really get that audience rallied around something, the author will not be able to hold onto that audience for the long-haul.
+Even if an author has a huge following, but doesn’t know how to sell, how to talk to his audience, or doesn’t know how to really get that audience rallied around something, the author won’t be able to hold onto that audience for the long haul.
 And book sales will suffer.

 What Do I Do Now To Improve My Author Platform?

 You don’t need to be all over social media.
 Just start somewhere.
 Start by focusing on one social media outlet.
 This should typically be your blog.
 Your blog will enable you to focus on your particular target audience.

 And to fine-tune your personal brand and message.
 Your blog is where you start to build a following of readers that look to you for insight and guidance into your subject matter.

 “The Proof Of The Pudding Is In The Eating”

 Your blog posts will also prove to your readers that you know and understand your subject matter and that your knowledge will help them solve their problems.
 By providing quality information, guidance, and answers, your writing will attract more readers to you and your blog – especially over the long-term.

 Your writing tone, voice, and style will also help you make an emotional connection with the readers.
 All of this is how you build a strong and well-established platform.
 It takes time and a lot of work.